Sarfraz Nawaz: Family background

 Sarfraz's Punjabi family business was in the construction sector, his father Malik Muhammad Nawaz being a contractor, a field he himself joined in 1965, before going into professional cricket, his first construction project being a cricket stadium for Government College University Lahore (GCUL) but it didn't materialize due to the Indo-Pakistani war of 1965.

 Education

-He did his matriculation from a public school in Mozang in 1962, securing second division marks, and after playing for a cricket club in Mozang he would later captain the Punjab University cricket team.
+He did his matriculation from a public school in Mozang in 1962 and after playing for a cricket club in Mozang he would later captain the Punjab University cricket team.

 Cinema

 He married Pakistani film actress Rani in 1985, and he himself had film offers during the 70s, for instance in 1974 while in England or later on from influential Pakistani film director Yunus Malik of Maula Jatt fame, but always refused them considering that acting is not his forte.

 Cricket career

 Early career

 In his first Test – against England at Karachi in 1969 – the twenty-year-old Sarfraz took no wickets, did not bat and was dropped for three years.
 In 1972–73 by taking 4/53 and 4/56 against Australia at the SCG, accounting for Ian and Greg Chappell, Keith Stackpole and Ian Redpath, but this did not stop the hosts winning by 56 runs.
 At Headingley in 1974 Sarfraz hit 53 off 74 balls to convert 209/8 into 285 all out, driving the ball fiercely off Geoff Arnold, Chris Old, Mike Hendrick, Tony Greig and Derek Underwood in a low scoring match.
 Against Clive Lloyd's West Indians in 1974–75 he took 6/89 at the Gaddafi Stadium in Lahore to dismiss them for 214, but the Test and the series were both drawn.
 Sarfraz was made vice-captain to Wasim Bari, but disappeared before the Second Test against England in 1977–78.
 He was found in London where he had gone to see Christmas and returned to Pakistan in time for the Third Test.
 As World Series Cricket was operating at time it was speculated that he was negotiating with Kerry Packer.
 At Headingley in 1978 he took 5/39 to reduce England to 119/7, dismissing Mike Brearley, Graham Gooch, David Gower, Ian Botham and Bob Taylor, but rain ruined play and the match was drawn.
 More decisively in 1978–79 Sarfraz's haul of 4/89 and 5/70 against India at Karachi gave Pakistan victory in the third and final Test by eight wickets.
 He took 17 wickets (25.00) in the series, the most by any player and Pakistan won their first Test series against their rivals despite having played them since 1952.